Consensys/zsl-q/README.md

 This proof of concept (POC) is intended to demonstrate how ZSL can complement Quorum, and provide a platform for experimentation and exploration of different use cases.
 It implements a simplified, stripped-down version of the Zerocash protocol to enable rapid prototyping.
 There is no formal security proof for the protocol, and it should not be considered “production-ready”.

-One of the omissions is the lack of a digital signature over the transaction to authenticate and prevent malleability.
-Addressing this shortcoming is straightforward (albeit time consuming) to implement.
-However, [forthcoming improvements to zk-SNARKs](https://z.cash/blog/cultivating-sapling-faster-zksnarks.html) offer a simpler, more efficient way to address malleability (as well as faster proof generation), and we expect to implement these improvements for the ZSL/Quorum protocol as we progress from a POC to a production-ready implementation.

 ## License

 The contents of this repository are licensed under the Apache License 2.0.